FrandsLund/freezit-service/workbook.md

 # Workbook for the work to be done

 ## Hexagonal Architecture - Sources

 [Hexagonal Architecture – What Is It?
 Why Use It?](https://www.happycoders.eu/software-craftsmanship/hexagonal-architecture/) [Hexagonal Architecture with Java – Tutorial](https://www.happycoders.eu/software-craftsmanship/hexagonal-architecture-java/)

 ## Technical debt

+### Fix multiple resources folders

+There shouldn't be a separate resource folder for each module, unless they overwrite the parents resource

 ### Figure out where to place this dependency